Geography of Brisbane

-The Geography of Brisbane is characterised by its coastal location in the south eastern corner of the Queensland state of Australia.
-It is located precisely halfway up the Australian east coast with longitudinal and latitudinal coordinates of 27.5° south and 153° east.
+The geography of Brisbane is characterised by its coastal location in the south eastern corner of the Queensland state of Australia.
+It is located halfway up the Australian east coast with longitudinal and latitudinal coordinates of 27.5° south and 153° east.
 The city resides within the Moreton Bay Floodplain, stretching from Caboolture to the north, Beenleigh to the south and as far as Ipswich to the west whilst being bordered by the Pacific Ocean to the east.

 Geology

 Over millions of years, layers of sediment have been deposited into the Brisbane region, which was originally a large marine area below sea level.
 Due to this continued sediment deposition and gradual metamorphosis, the area rose above sea level with the aid of continental shift.
 The Brisbane River and estuary was hence created through agents of erosion and weathering thereafter.
 The region also contains sporadic deposits of volcanic rock, suggesting volcanic activity was a geological event in the past.

 The region is underlain by a series of different rock types, generally dependent on the differing points of elevation around the floodplains.
 To the southern parts of the area, mesozoic sedimentary formations form the rolling hills that characterise the region.
 The relatively flat residential regions consist of volcanic and sedimentary formations upon older basement rock such as jurassic basin sediments, and largely consist of fine-grained sediments.
 This includes shales, siltstones, sandstones and some minor rhyolites and tuffs.
 Moreover, the areas of higher elevation to the north west of the Brisbane region are built on resistant basement rocks consisting of greywacke, phyllite, schist, quartzite, chert, shale and sandstone.
 These underlying basement rocks are from the Palaeozoic era.

 Much of the rock upon which Brisbane is located is the characteristic Brisbane tuff, a form of welded ignimbrite, which is most prominently found at the Kangaroo Point Cliffs at Kangaroo Point and the New Farm Cliffs on the Petrie Bight reach of the Brisbane River.
 The stone was used in the construction of historical buildings such as the Commissariat Store and Cathedral of St Stephen, and the roadside kerbs in inner areas of Brisbane are still manufactured of Brisbane tuff.